Roller boundaries for median spaces and algebras: Introduction.

 Each of the four definitions is better suited to the study of a particular aspect of $\overline X$.
 Their interplay yields:

-\begin{thmC} Let $X$ be a complete, locally convex median space with compact intervals.
+\begin{thmintro} Let $X$ be a complete, locally convex median space with compact intervals.
 The Roller compactification $\overline X$ is a compact, locally convex, topological median algebra.
 The inclusion $X\hookrightarrow\overline X$ is a continuous morphism of median algebras, whose image is convex and dense.
-It is an embedding if, in addition, $X$ is connected and locally compact. \end{thmC}
+It is an embedding if, in addition, $X$ is connected and locally compact. \end{thmintro}

-Note that the class of locally convex median spaces with compact intervals encompasses both complete, finite rank median spaces and (possibly infinite dimensional) ${\rm CAT}(0)$ cube complexes.
+The class of locally convex median spaces with compact intervals encompasses both complete, finite rank median spaces and (possibly infinite dimensional) ${\rm CAT}(0)$ cube complexes.
 For the latter, we recover the usual Roller compactification.
+We also remark that every complete, connected, locally compact median space is proper\footnote{See Lemma~4.6 in \cite{Bow4} and Proposition~I.3.7 in \cite{BH}.} and thus has compact intervals; examples of such spaces that are locally convex and infinite-rank appear e.g.\ in \cite{Chatterji-Drutu}.

 As for ${\rm CAT}(0)$ cube complexes, Roller compactifications of median spaces are endowed with an extended metric $d\colon\overline X\x\overline X\ra [0,+\infty]$.
 Thus, they are partitioned into \emph{components}, namely maximal subsets of points, any two of which are at finite distance.
 The space $X$ always forms an entire component; moreover: